symfony/symfony-docs/components/lock.rst

 PdoStore
 ~~~~~~~~

-.. versionadded:: 4.2
-    The PdoStore was introduced Symfony 4.2.

 The PdoStore saves locks in an SQL database.
 It requires a `PDO`_ connection, a
 `Doctrine DBAL Connection`_, or a `Data Source Name (DSN)`_.
 This store does not
 support blocking, and expects a TTL to avoid stalled locks::